Inspiral-merger-ringdown waveforms for black-hole binaries with non-precessing spins

-The test-particle-limit waveforms suffer from two limitations: 1) we assume that the evolution of the GW phase at the merger and ringdown stages is a continuation of the adiabatic inspiral phase, and 2) in the absence of a reliable plunge model, we approximate the amplitude of the plunge with $f'^{-2/3} \, (1+ \sum_{i=1}^{2} \epsilon_i \, v^{i})$.
-Nevertheless, in the test-mass limit, it is expected that the signal will be dominated by the long inspiral stage (followed by a quick plunge and ringdown), and the inspiral is guaranteed to be well-modelled by our waveforms.
+The test-mass-limit waveforms suffer from two limitations: 1) we assume that the evolution of the GW phase at the merger and ringdown is a continuation of the adiabatic inspiral phase, and 2) in the absence of a reliable plunge model, we approximate the amplitude of the plunge with $f'^{-2/3} \, (1+ \sum_{i=1}^{2} \epsilon_i \, v^{i})$.
+Nevertheless, in the test-mass limit, the signal is expected to be dominated by the inspiral, which is guaranteed to be well-modelled by our waveforms.
 More importantly, the imposition of the appropriate test-mass limit in our fitting procedure ensures that the waveforms are well behaved even outside the parameter range where current NR data are available.
 Because of this, and the inclusion of the PN amplitude corrections, these waveforms are expected to be closer to the actual signals than the templates proposed in~\cite{Ajith:2007kx,Ajith:2007xh} in the non-spinning limit.
 However, since the parameter space covered by the NR simulations is limited, we recommend that these waveforms be used only in the regime $q \lesssim 10$ and $-0.85 \lesssim \chi \lesssim 0.85$.
-Also, these are meant to model only the late-inspiral, merger and ring down ($Mf_{\mathrm{GW}} > 10^{-3}$), \ie, signals from binaries in the mass-range where merger-ringdown also contribute to the SNR, apart from inspiral.
+Also, these are meant to model only the late-inspiral, merger and ring down ($Mf_{\mathrm{GW}} > 10^{-3}$), \ie, binaries in the mass-range where merger-ringdown also contribute to the SNR, apart from inspiral.

 We have examined the ``faithfulness''~\cite{DIS98} of the new templates in reproducing the hybrid waveforms by computing the \emph{match} (noise-weighted inner product) with the hybrids.
 Loss of the SNR due to the ``mismatch'' between the template and the true signal is determined by the match maximized over the whole template bank -- called \emph{fitting factor} (FF).
 The standard criteria for templates used in searches is that FF $>$ 0.965, which corresponds to a loss of no more than 10\% of signals.